nguyenvinh2/Quizzardry/README.md

 ### Git Plan

 - After initial scaffolding of the master branch, restrictions will be placed on the master branch to prevent single user merging.
 DevOps allows the branch to be completely locked.
 - Each person will have his/her branch to work on every day.
-The branch owner is encouraged to do what he/she wants on this branch, including pulling from other userís branch.
+The branch owner is encouraged to do what he/she wants on this branch, including pulling from other user‚Äôs branch.
 This will ensure maximum productivity.
 - At the end of the day, everyone will give status reports on the progress of their work and propose updating the master branch with their own branch.
 The group will evaluate whether features completed by the user merits being incorporated into the product.
 If the decision is to merge, the user will open the pull request into a staging branch and it will then be reviewed and approved by the group.
 Once merged, all users will update their own local branch with the updated repository.
 The group will verify that the staging branch is functional prior to being merged into master.
 - Ideally, it would require everyone, not including the author, to review a merge.
 With a group of 4, this would require 3 people to merge into the master branch.
 Two is required to merge into the staging branch of the assembled application.
 This ensures everyone can review the changes and is not caught off guard.
 - The last person to give approval during the review process.